 - GoPro Hero 6: what we know so far

-The new Hero 5 is definitely one of the hottest tech gadgets to come out this year, with people eager to see how much better it could be than the popular GoPro Hero 4 series.
-The Hero 5 Black was originally expected to launch over a year ago, finally reaching the market in September 2016 along with its smaller stablemate the Hero 5 Session and the (now recalled) Karma drone.
-We’ll be testing the Hero 5 Session over the coming weeks and will update this review as we go.
+The new Hero 5 is definitely one of the hottest tech gadgets of recent times, with people eager to see how much better it could be than the popular GoPro Hero 4 series.
+The Hero 5 Black was originally expected to launch long before it did, finally reaching the market in September 2016 along with its smaller stablemate the Hero 5 Session and the (now recalled) Karma drone.
+For our review of the smaller Hero 5 Session head over to here.

 GoPro Hero 5 Black design